Two Tillsonburg teenagers located in Calgary

 “No matter how smart, what you have taught them, there are very scary, manipulative professional cons out there.
 Hold your kids tight.
 Question everything and ALWAYS, ALWAYS, ALWAYS TRUST YOUR INSTINCTS.”

-On Tuesday, Jan.
-12, at approximately 11:40 a.m., the Ontario Provincial Police, Oxford County Detachment received a report of two missing teenagers.
-The two teens had met an individual online and decided to travel together to Calgary, Alberta, on Monday, Jan.
+On Jan.
+12, at 11:40 a.m., Oxford OPP received a report of two missing teenagers.
+The two teens had met an individual online and decided to travel together to Calgary on Jan.
 10.

 The parents of both individuals contacted police after realizing their children had in fact left Ontario to meet this unknown person.